Volcano (2018 film): Plot

-Even though the village's image Lukas begins to understand the people through their collective past.
-Also he grows interested in Vova's figures and falls in love with his daughter Marushka.
-Finally Lukas joins Vova in one of his get-rich schemes, diving to one of the drowned villages in the reservoir.
+Notwithstanding the village's image, Lukas begins to understand the people through their collective past.
+Also, he finds himself interested in Vova's eccentricity and falls in love with his daughter Marushka.
+Finally, Lukas joins Vova in one of his get-rich schemes, diving to one of the drowned villages in the reservoir.

 Cast

 Only two professional actors are in the cast: Viktor Zhdanov and Khrystyna Deilyk.
 Volcano is Deilyk's film debut.
 Serhiy Stepansky was known to the film-makers from his work as a sound director.
 The rest of the cast were found by Tatiana Simon from villages around the shooting location.